 An acute stress disorder is a reaction to a traumatic event that makes a person’s life more difficult.
 Symptoms of this disorder include:

-- Difficult time staying still or sitting in one place
+Difficult time standing still or sitting in one place

 These emotions typically occur during the first three days to one month after the traumatic event.
 This period is the “acute” phase and is where emotions often run the strongest.
 People with an acute stress disorder may find their life is complicated to understand and struggle to feel connected to others.
 They may even develop some symptoms of PTSD, though researchers say that isn’t always the case.